CPS 721: An Introduction

 (preferred) or your university account to send email.

-and any other external domains can be filtered out as spam and might not
+and any other external email domains can be filtered out as spam and might not

-reach me.
-Email messages will be normally answered within 24 hours;
+reach the instructors.
+Email messages will be normally answered within 24 hours.

-however, messages sent on weekend (starting from Friday evening) will be
+However, messages sent on weekend (starting from Friday afternoon) will be

 usually answered on Monday.